daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 If the `jsonlite` package installs without errors, Rtools is setup correctly.

-### Essential R packages
+### Installing R packages

 Next, install the key R packages needed for the start of MDS program, by opening up RStudio and typing the following into the R console inside RStudio:

 ```
-install.packages(c('tidyverse', 'blogdown', 'xaringan', 'renv', 'devtools', 'usethis'))
+install.packages(c('tidyverse', 'blogdown', 'xaringan', 'renv', 'usethis', 'devtools', 'languageserver'))
 ```

 If you get a prompt asking if you want to install packages that need compilation from sources, click "Yes".

-> **Note**: we will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).
+> **Note**: We will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).

 ### IRkernel

 The `IRkernel` package is needed to make R work in Jupyter notebooks.
-To enable this kernel in the notebooks, open R *from a terminal* and run the setup via the following two commands:
+To enable this kernel in the notebooks, open R **from a terminal** (not R Studio) and run the setup via the following two commands:

 ```
 install.packages('IRkernel')